 The company needed to overcome the pricing objections their reps were facing, and knew they needed to make their customer conversations about more than just the question of rate.

 Leveraging the skills and techniques from Create Value Skills and Capture Value Skills, United Rentals has improved the way their outside reps deliver their message, arming them with the value articulation skills needed to overcome pricing objections.

 She added: “It comes down to articulating value in a way that’s differentiated, memorable and simple because sometimes a salesperson might only have 30 seconds.
 But if they can get 30 seconds to get three more minutes, or five more minutes, or a next meeting…those small improvements make big wins.”

 As for overcoming the reinforcement challenge: United Rentals conducted a manager impact to help make the most important skills “sticky” among outside reps, driving real and lasting behavior changes in the field.

-“We embarked on a reinforcement system so that we can build higher adopters of Power Messaging and higher adopters of [Situational Sales Negotiation].”
+“We embarked on a reinforcement system so that we can build higher adopters of Create Value Skills and higher adopters of [Capture Value Skills].”

 United Rentals conducted a study with 80 managers and sales reps.
-Each week, the company leans into a certain Power Messaging or Situational Sales Negotiation theme, sending out a coaching kit to the managers, who then train to the particular skills area they want to reinforce.
+Each week, the company leans into a specific training theme, sending out a coaching kit to the managers, who then train to the particular skills area they want to reinforce.

 “[Corporate Visions] has helped us to create [the coaching kits] and push those out, so now managers are getting refreshers,” Robins said.
 “It’s about actually taking our managers and giving them these coaching tools, and we have ‘asks’ of outside sales reps so that they’re laser-focused on whatever that particular principle or technique is.